sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 * a Mac computer, go to this [chapter](#preparing-your-mac-computer-for-the-recovery-mode)
 * a Linux computer, go to this [chapter](#preparing-your-linux-computer-for-the-recovery-mode)

+# Setting up the Recovery Mode on the computer

 ## Preparing your Windows computer for the Recovery Mode
-Controlling the Recovery Mode from a Windows computer requires the "RNDIS" drivers and a terminal application.
-If you have used Recovery mode before and installed RNDIS drivers then they might still be okay.
+Controlling the Recovery Mode from a Windows computer requires the _RNDIS drivers_ and a terminal application.
+If you have used the Recovery Mode before and installed RNDIS drivers then they might still be okay.
 In such a case, creating a Telnet connection from the PC to the phone could go as simple as this:

 1. Connect your Xperia 10 II to your PC with a data-enabled USB cable.
-If you came to this step just from this [chapter](#forcing-xperia-10-ii-or-xperia-10-iii-to-the-recovery-mode) you can keep using the same cable (no need to change or reconnect)

 2. Open the Windows CMD terminal.
-You can keep using the same terminal window as in this [chapter](#forcing-xperia-10-ii-or-xperia-10-iii-to-the-recovery-mode)
+You can keep using the same terminal window as in [this chapter](#setting-up-the-recovery-mode-on-the-phone)
 3. Type into the Terminal:
 ```
 telnet 10.42.66.66
 ```
 If this worked correctly you would see the black Recovery Mode menu on your computer screen (below).
-You are now ready to move to chapter [Fixing your device with Recovery Mode](#fixing-your-device-with-the-recovery-mode).
+You are now ready to move to chapter [Fixing your phone with Recovery Mode](#fixing-your-phone-with-the-recovery-mode).

 <div class="flex-images" markdown="1">